How to Handle Price Increases Without Losing Customers

 Highlight Added Value

-Always remember to highlight improvements in your product, service, or overall experience.
+Always remember to highlight improvements in the product, service, or overall experience.
 For example, if a software subscription increases, emphasize new features, faster support, or better security.
 When customers feel they are getting more for their money, price adjustments feel fair rather than punitive.
 Furthermore, showing added value is a key way to handle price increases successfully.

 Offer Options and Flexibility